Thursday, June 20, 2019

 It was not the first time that the way a law was written — made someone a fortune.

-"The Union an and Sherman mines were good producers of silver and other metals in 1876 and in July of that year, prospector J.B.
+"The Union and Sherman mines were good producers of silver and other metals in 1876 and in July of that year, prospector J.B.
 Ingram grew curious about them.
 They seemed farther apart on the mountainside than they should be, and sure enough, by measurement he found several hundred feet not legally included in either.
 So shortly he had a claim, a mine, a fortune," wrote Lambert Florin in his 1970 expansive roundup of "Ghost Towns of the West."

 "During August 1875, John Fallon and a partner were the first prospectors to find what would be called the Smuggler Vein in Marshall Basin.
 They staked their adjoining Sheridan and Union claims on the rich upper section of the vein just below the 12,000 ft. elevation line.
 At the time, the only way into Marshall Basin was a bushwhack trail that crossed through the “Keyhole” to the Ouray side of the mountains," according to the Mining History Association, in a paper presented at Annual Conference June 9-12, 2016, Telluride, Colorado on Mining History of Telluride, Colorado.